-DDoS attacks take advantage of the TCP three-way handshake that is carried out for every connection established using the TCP protocol.
+DDoS attacks take advantage of the Transmission Control Protocol (TCP) three-way handshake that is carried out for every connection established using TCP.
 Not surprisingly, hackers have found a number of ways to defeat the three-way handshake.

-In a DDoS attack (aka flooding), the attackers disturb the sequence of the three-way handshake either by not responding to SYN-ACK from the server or by sending a SYN packet continuously from a non-existent IP (spoofed IP).
+In a DDoS attack, the attackers disturb the sequence of the three-way handshake either by not responding to SYN-ACK from the server or by sending a SYN packet continuously from a non-existent IP (spoofed IP).

 In the three-way handshake, the responding server maintains a queue for sending the SYN-ACKs.
 During the attack, the client doesn’t respond to the SYN-ACK sent from the server so that the server is made unavailable.
 The server maintains a queue of SYN-ACK for all the SYN packets received from the spoofed IP address.
-At one time, the queue overflows and the server become unavailable.
+The queue overflows and the server become unavailable.

-One of our esteemed customers is James Braunegg from Micron21.
-James has done a lot of research on DDoS attacks and has written and published many blog posts on his website detailing his findings, including how to identify and mitigate a DDoS attack.
-And, for the record, James uses ManageEngine NetFlow Analyzer to identify and mitigate anomalies on his data center network and keep it running efficiently with high availability.
+James Braunegg from Micron21 is a NetFlow Analyzer customer who has done a lot of research on DDoS attacks and has written and published many blog posts on his website detailing his findings, including how to identify and mitigate a DDoS attack.
+James uses NetFlow Analyzer to identify and mitigate anomalies in his data center network and keep it running efficiently with high availability.

-To give you an appreciation of James’ expertise, he holds a Monash University post graduate master’s degree (MBMS) and joined Micron21 in 2004 to establish the company’s technical operations.
+James holds a Monash University post graduate master’s degree (MBMS) and joined Micron21 in 2004 to establish the company’s technical operations.
 James’ background involves running a highly successful IT hardware company for the past 20 years, along with supporting corporate networks and end-user custom software solutions focusing on individual customer support.
-His main focus in Micron21 is the management of the data center and its supporting infrastructure.
+His main focus at Micron21 is the management of the data center and its supporting infrastructure.

 Being a data center management specialist, James’ job is to ensure high availability to Micron21 clients.
-Using NetFlow Analyzer, he could identify an NTP DDoS attack on another client.
-Click here to learn how NetFlow Analyzer helped James identify this anomaly, and click here to read his most recent post about NTP DDoS attacks.
+Using NetFlow Analyzer, he was able to identify an NTP DDoS attack on another client.
+Learn how NetFlow Analyzer helped James identify this anomaly, and read his post about NTP DDoS attacks.
 James has also documented his experience about using NetFlow Analyzer, security analytics, and anomaly detection.
 You can download the case study here.

-James closes with a recommendation and an invitation for you: “I still today highly recommend ManageEngine Netflow Analyze, if you need any more information please contact me!”
+James closes with a recommendation and an invitation for you: “I still today highly recommend ManageEngine Netflow Analyzer.
+If you need any more information please contact me!”